pranav4904/shivaay_cookbook/README.md

 # Shivaay Cookbook
-Practical recipes for using, customizing, and deploying the Shivaay AI chatbot
+Shivaay API provides a seamless way to integrate advanced AI capabilities into your applications.